-The Center offers grants up to $10,000, to support costs for individual projects and collaborative work with colleagues from other institutions.
-These might include, e.g., costs of research travel, book workshops (to discuss draft manuscripts with local and visiting colleagues), and support of travel costs of colleagues from non-U.S. institutions who would benefit from a short time in Princeton working with a Princeton faculty member or group.
+(1) Individual research projects.
+The UCHV offers one-year grants up to $10,000, to support costs for individual projects and collaborative work with colleagues from other institutions on projects that centrally involve the critical study of human values.
+The costs supported might include, e.g., costs of research travel and/or support of travel costs of colleagues from non-U.S. institutions who would contribute to the research project of a Princeton faculty member or group.

 (2) Collaborative projects of small or large scale.
 The UCHV will consider requests for one year of funding, up to $50,000, with budgets appropriate to the ambition and scale of the project, for projects that centrally involve the critical study of human values, centered at Princeton or organized in collaboration with other universities and with substantial Princeton participation.
 We will accept proposals seeking funding for yearlong projects as well as for the first year of multi-year research projects.
 The costs supported might include, e.g., costs of research travel, research studies or field experiments, and necessary materials.
 For collaborative projects organized with outside universities and institutions, the UCHV expects that proportionate funds be sought from outside funders wherever possible.
 For large-scale projects that do not involve outside collaborators, we expect proportional funds be sought from relevant units on campus in addition to UCHV (external funds do not need to be secured by the time the proposal is submitted).

 To request conference funding or funding for book workshops (to discuss drafts of manuscripts with local and visiting colleagues), please see the instructions on the UCHV website: https://uchv.princeton.edu/fellowships-awards/conference-funding